Ciszek Hall Jesuit Residential College

 All formal courses, praxis placements, and integrating activities of CHJRC are shaped by the following learning goals articulated by the Society of Jesus.1

-First studies will focus on the contexts of mission, forming Jesuits who are able to
+In addition, first studies will focus on the context of mission, forming Jesuits who are able to…

 - understand and appreciate the complexities of the human condition;